-Full Circle Home - Composting composting info what's so good about composting?
-Here at Full Circle, we think it's important to practice what you preach.
-That's why we don't just sell eco-friendly products; we dedicate our passion and knowledge to helping make it more feasible for you to live a greener lifestyle each and every day.
-Full Circle Home Composting solutions are our most recent initiative.
-The Fresh Air and Scrap Happy compost collectors make composting feasible to anyone and everyone.
 5 Secrets to a ‘No-work’ Garden It took over 20 years of gardening to realize that I didn’t have to work so hard to achieve a fruitful harvest.
 As the limitless energy of my youth gradually gave way to the physical realities of mid-life, the slow accretion of experience eventually led to an awareness that less work can result in greater crop yields.
 Inspired in part by Masanobu Fukuoka’s book, One Straw Revolution, my family experimented with gardening methods which could increase yields with less effort.
 Fukuoka spent over three decades perfecting his so-called “do-nothing” technique: commonsense, sustainable practices that all but eliminate the use of pesticides, fertilizer, tillage, and perhaps most significantly, wasteful effort.
 Here are the strategies we used which enabled us to greatly increase our garden yield, while requiring less time and less work.
-1.
+1. With ‘no-till’ gardening, weeding is largely eliminated.
+2. Gardeners are always on the lookout for free sources of clean organic mulch to add to their garden.

-Direct Compost Solutions The number of pots you will need depends entirely on your family size, garden size, how much organic waste you produce and how much waste you want to dispose of in your garden.
-As a rough guide 1 COMPOT per person and 1 for the Garden is a good starting point.
-You can always get more if you find you need more.
-Step 1 – Dig a small hole Simply dig a hole for each COMPOT, roughly 30cm deep, and roughly 30cm or more from a tree.
-Garden Know-how: Extend Your Growing Season As late winter days lengthen, resourceful gardeners scurry to collect cloches, erect plastic-covered tunnels and put together a workable cold frame.
+invasive species Garden Know-how: Extend Your Growing Season As late winter days lengthen, resourceful gardeners scurry to collect cloches, erect plastic-covered tunnels and put together a workable cold frame.
 Using season-stretching devices such as these can add four to six weeks to the front end of your growing season (and many of them will be handy again in the fall).
 You can make an amazing array of season-stretching garden gear from found or recycled materials, and you won’t have to rely on electric grow lights to get delectable spring greens in time for Easter or have the first ripe tomatoes on your block.
 Creating season-extending equipment is fun because you’re working with free solar energy.
 The trick is to come up with simple structures that can withstand strong winds, shed rain and snow, and absorb and store solar warmth for the plants you’re protecting.
 Try Creative Cloches Before cutting off the bottom of any jug, I make a vee-shaped slit in the top of the handle.
 Make Terrific Tunnels Make Super-easy Mini-greenhouses — Cheryl Long